NewDaci/intern-task-todo/Readme.md

 ## Bonus Points
 - Defined Docker configuration with one `docker-compose.yml` file in the root directory and two `Dockerfile` for each backend and frontend.
-- Implemented brief documentation of API endpoints using the OpenAPI specification.
+- Implemented brief documentation of API endpoints using the OpenAPI specification in the `openapi.yaml` file.